avh/AiRspace/README.md

 ![SJC and RHV intersection](imgs/SJC_RHV.png)

-This can be resolved by performing a polygon intersection on overlapping airspace shapes and correcting the *error* in the data by creating a section of Reid-Hillview airspace with an upper limit of 1500 MSL.
+This can be resolved by performing a polygon intersection using [shapely](https://pypi.org/project/Shapely/) on overlapping airspace shapes and correcting the *error* in the data by creating a section of Reid-Hillview airspace with an upper limit of 1500 MSL.

 # 3D Tiles